theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tsbasics.md

 get_weekly_prices <- function(daily_prices) {
   daily_prices |>
-    # Add a Saturday date for each row (next Saturday if not already Saturday)
     mutate(
       Week_Ending = case_when(
         wday(date, week_start = 1) == 6 ~ date,
         TRUE ~ date + days(7 - wday(date, week_start = 1))
       )
     ) |>
-    # Group by week and calculate means
     group_by(Week_Ending) |>
     summarise(
       across(-date, ~mean(., na.rm = TRUE))
     ) |>
-    # Remove weeks with all NA values
     filter(
       if_any(-Week_Ending, ~!is.na(.))
     ) |>
-    # Sort by date
     arrange(Week_Ending) |>
     mutate(date = Week_Ending) |>
     select(-Week_Ending)
 }

 plot_commodity_prices <- function(df) {
-  # Tufte-approved colors:
-  # - A deep rust red (#8b1a1a) - similar to ink used in historical prints
-  # - A muted indigo blue (#4a5568) - reminiscent of classic charts
-  # - A warm gray (#6b6b6b) - characteristic of engraving

   df |>
     pivot_longer(
       -date,